angiokas/M2PowerSeries/Notes.md

 ## Fixing `viewHelp`
-The problem with wsl in Ubuntu 20.04 is that that the `wslview` command does not properly translate paths all the time, so we have to update it to the more modern wslu package which contains the new `wslview` command with the following code:
+Viewing MAcaulay2 documentation in a terminal is not recommended because of the way it shows up on the screen.
+This is why a better way to view documentation is to open the html files of the documentation in a browser. wsl originally comes with its own way of visualizing files, but the problem with wsl in Ubuntu 20.04 is that that the `wslview` command does not properly translate paths all the time, so we have to update it to the more modern wslu package which contains the new `wslview` command with the following code:

 ```
 $ sudo add-apt-repository ppa:wslutilities/wslu